commercetools/merchant-center-application-kit/application-templates/starter-typescript/README.md

 ## Configuring the Custom Application

-Once the template has been installed, you need to check and adjust the `custom-application-config.mjs` (or alternatively `custom-application-config.json`) file accordingly.
+Once the template has been installed, you need to check and adjust the `custom-application-config.mjs` file accordingly.
 [Reference: Custom Application Config](https://docs.commercetools.com/custom-applications/development/application-config).

 > You can additionally configure [editor support](https://docs.commercetools.com/custom-applications/development/application-config#editor-support) to provide hints and code completion.